sanjanayrao/MealPlanner506/README.md

 # 506MealPrep
-This repository holds the code for iteration 2 of the Meal Planner application.
+This repository holds the code for the Meal Planner application.

 ## Required Software
 The latest version of Node.js is required to build and run the application.